 - The remaining 25% will have severe disease and either be stillborn or have hydrops fetalis.

 - When severe haemolytic disease of the fetus and newborn is anticipated, the birth should be attended by a paediatrician trained in neonatal resuscitation and fresh O negative blood should be immediately available.
 The baby with severe haemolytic disease requires immediate resuscitation and supportive treatment including temperature stabilisation followed by exchange transfusion.
 Further top-up blood transfusions and phototherapy may be needed.Rates of exchange transfusion have dropped in the last 20 years.

 - Early administration of intravenous immunoglobulin (IVIG) in babies with severe haemolytic disease has been shown to reduce haemolysis, peak bilirubin levels and the need for exchange transfusion.

 The late sequelae of kernicterus (extrapyramidal, auditory and visual abnormalities and cognitive deficit) occasionally occur but are rarely seen with the success of modern treatment.
 Other potential complications include late-onset anaemia, graft-versus-host-disease, infections and various metabolic abnormalities.

 Portal vein thrombosis and portal hypertension may occur in children undergoing exchange transfusion.

 One meta-analysis showed a significant link between feto-maternal rhesus incompatibility and schizophrenia.

 Overall survival has been noted to be 84-90%.
+Intrauterine transfusions have a better prognosis when performed at earlier gestations and on fetuses without hydrops.
 Reversal of hydrops as a result of intrauterine treatment is associated with improved perinatal outcome but, when it does not reverse, the survival rate is only 39%.